smarthomeNG/plugins/lirc/README.md

 # lirc

-Send commands to lircd that sends IR-signals to any device that has an IR-interface.
+Sends commands to lircd that sends IR-signals to any device that has an IR-interface.

 ## Requirements